DefangLabs/defang-docs/docs/getting-started/getting-started.md

 To learn more about how authentication works in defang, check out the [authenticating page](/docs/getting-started/authenticating).
 :::

-When I do this, I see the following output:
+When you do this, you should see something similar to the output below:

 ```
  * Uploading build context for app